gczsjdy/OAP/oap-shuffle/remote-shuffle/README.md

 ## Enable Remote Shuffle

-Add the jar files to the classpath of the Spark executor and driver: Put the following configurations in spark-defaults.conf or Spark submit command line arguments.
+Add the jar files to the classpath of Spark driver and executors: Put the following configurations in spark-defaults.conf or Spark submit command line arguments.

 Note: For DAOS users, DAOS Hadoop/Java API jars should also be included in the classpath as we leverage DAOS Hadoop filesystem.